Alvin Sherman Library

 The Alvin Sherman Library, Research, and Information Technology Center, is one of the largest library buildings in the state of Florida.
 The Alvin Sherman Library is a unique joint-use facility serving the residents of Broward County as well as Nova Southeastern University students, faculty, and staff members.
 Thanks to an agreement between the Broward County Board of County Commissioners and NSU, the Alvin Sherman Library offers traditional public library services as well as the full academic resources.

-This library was opened to the public on December 8, 2001.
+History

+On December 14, 1999, the Nova Southeastern University Board of Trustees and the Broward County Board of County Commissioners approved a forty-year agreement between Broward County and Nova Southeastern University to build a joint-use library that serves both Broward County and NSU patrons.
+This library was opened to the public on December 8, 2001 as a 325,000 square foot full service library located on NSU's main campus in Fort Lauderdale, Florida.